ljgreenhill/ljgreenhill.github.io/_posts/2022-01-03-conclusions.md

 ## Intellectual Property Considerations

-We reused code from previous ECE 4760 labs.
+We reused code from previous ECE 4760 labs as mentioned in the Program and Hardware Design section.